-Image descriptions and alt text for the exhibits were created using the Arizona State University Image Accessibility Creator and are shared under the Creative Commons - CC0 1.0 Universal License.
+Image descriptions and alt text for the exhibits were created Accessibility Creator and are shared under the Creative Commons

 - Asset management creates value within government spending, including investment planning, investments in property and necessary assets. - · The asset management process must follow the principles of public sector capital procurement. - Strengthening the process of asset management is a crucial part of managing government spending. - Governments establish systems for assessing their assets and planning capital investment needs.